tpham20908/planned-events/README.md

 > Technologies:

-- React 16: `fully functional component with hooks`
+- React 16: `fully functional component with hooks` used.
 - Bootstrap

 > Dependencies: